-Part of the reason the Neales recently explored retail options is because they prioritize diversification and growth on their operation.
+Part of the reason the Neales recently explored retail options is due to prioritizing diversification for their operation.
 The beef market is notoriously unpredictable – especially in recent years.
 The couple sees expanding their farm’s offerings as one of their best risk management tools.
 After Lauren fell in love with two bottle-fed lambs, the couple decided to add a flock of sheep to their roster.
-Later on, they added a couple of beehives to help expand their farmers market offerings.
+Later on, they added a couple of beehives to help expand their farmer's market offerings.
 Most recently, they purchased a beef processing facility.

 “The goal is to create multiple entities in our farm brand,” says Lauren.
 “We will have cattle to sell, a place to harvest them and nutritional services.”

 If that seems like a big dream for a young farming couple, it is.
 And the Neales aren’t afraid of aiming high.
 As first-generation farmers, they are used to tackling things from new angles and doing things their own way – no matter what anybody says.